 Risk Mitigation - Again high on military list of requirements for a leader and organiser.

 So it was clear that these, and other skills I possessed left me ready for the role of Assistant Site Manager.
 Prior to leaving the Army I interviewed for an opening with a Company called The Breyer Group for an assistant site management role.
 After successfully passing 2 interviews I was offered the position on an internal and external refurbishment contract for a year.
 I was predominantly taken on due to my people management and organisational skills as my construction knowledge was at this point very limited.

 This was a very good foundation to build upon as this exposed me to a multitude of works streams which pretty much covered everything within a house minus constructing the fabric of the building.
-This was an extremely intense job as time scales where limited as well as budget not to mention the fact that all the plots where still lived in.
+This was an extremely intense job as time scales were limited as well as budget not to mention the fact that all the plots were still lived in.

 After successful completion of the contract I moved to my first high rise job, this was only internals but now with the added bonus of managing, planning, programming the logistics that high rises require.

 Once this Contract was completed I was then moved onto my first large refurbishment new build contract.
 During this time I had completed my First Aid, Fire warden, SMSTS and started my ACIOB course.
 This I felt was the best way of me attaining a recognised qualification as well as continued on the job experience.

 I was shortly promoted to Site manager once I attained my ACIOB and continued to work on a multitude of contracts which again gave me the exposure I required to develop into my current role as a Contracts Manager with my Full membership.
 During this journey I have been extremely fortunate to have had very good support from my managers as well as from The Breyer Group."

 EDWARD PROVOST-LINES CONTRACTS MANAGER AT BREYER GROUP PLC